rcrupi/DeepGRB/README.md

 ### Configuration

 In the config file `connections/utils/config.py` specify the path folder **`PATH_TO_SAVE`** in which you want to download the data and save the results.
-The other folder names inside it can be specified.
+It is possible to provide the names of the other folders included within it.

 ### Quick start
 ```